molbio-dresden/flexidot/README.md

 * [easydev](https://pypi.python.org/pypi/easydev) (required for colormap)
 * [colour](https://pypi.python.org/pypi/colour)

-Upon first starting FlexiDot, the program calls all needed modules.
+Upon **first starting FlexiDot**, the program calls all needed modules.
 If absent, it installs them automatically using the Python’s install manager pip.
 If this fails, please try again with administrator privileges.

 ## Use FlexiDot

-To run FlexiDot, [Python 2.7](https://www.python.org/download/releases/2.7/) must be installed on the machine.
+To run FlexiDot, [**Python 2.7**](https://www.python.org/download/releases/2.7/) must be installed on the machine.
-FlexiDot is started via command line in the console.
-For a brief introduction to the command line interface, check out this [tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/).
+FlexiDot is started via **command line** in the console.
+For a brief introduction to the command line interface, check out this nice [tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/).

 In brief, the console can be started the following way:

-* Windows:
+* **Windows**
      * start console: WINDOWS key + type `CMD` + ENTER (Shift + ENTER starts console as administrator)
      * prepare directory
           * select directory and add python script "flexidot.py" and sequence files
           * copy userpath from address bar (e.g.: C:\Users\Documents\Test)
      * navigate to directory in console: type `cd userpath` + ENTER (paste userpath using right click)
      * start Flexidot with the command below (with your specific fasta file name)
-* Linux/MacOS
+* **Linux/MacOS**
      * start console: Applications → Utilities [Linux] or Accessories [MacOS] → Terminal
      * prepare directory (see above, e.g. /Users/Documents/Test)
      * navigate to directory in console: type "cd userpath" + ENTER (paste userpath using right click)